 Cameia National Park, Protected nature reserve in Moxico Province, Angola.

-Cameia National Park is a protected nature reserve in Moxico Province spanning large areas of seasonally flooded plains within the Zambezi river basin.
-The park contains two main lakes, Cameia and Dilolo, and is crossed by river channels and open water expanses.
+Cameia National Park is a protected area in Moxico Province, in eastern Angola, covering wide seasonally flooded plains within the Zambezi river basin.
+The park contains two main lakes, Cameia and Dilolo, connected by a network of river channels and open water.

 The park's management incorporates local community participation in conservation efforts, creating employment opportunities and supporting regional traditions.